NorthernWidget/DS3231/README.md

 1. In the Arduino IDE, navigate to Sketch > Include Library > Manage Libraries
 1. Then the Library Manager will open and you will find a list of libraries that are already installed or ready for installation.
 1. Then search for DS3231 using the search bar.
-1. Click on the text area and then select the zpecific version and install it.
+1. Click on the text area and then select the specific version and install it.

 ### Second Method